ionic-team/stencil-site/src/docs/framework-integration/angular.md

 import { IonApp } from '@ionic/core/components/ion-app.js';
 ```

-### directivesProxyFile
+### proxyDeclarationFile

-This parameter allows you to name the file that contains all the component wrapper definitions produced during the compilation process.
-This is the first file you should import in your Angular project.
+The relative or absolute path to the file that will contain all of the generated component wrapper definitions and optionally Angular modules during the compilation process.
+This file should be either exported to the consumers of your library or directly referenced in your entry point module of the library.

+### createSingleComponentAngularModules

+If `true`, Angular modules will be generated for each Stencil component included in the compilation process.
+When using this option, library maintainers should export the entire contents of the `proxyDeclarationFile` from the entry point of their library.

 ### includeImportCustomElements